-- “Snow nose” hypopigmentation is pretty common — There are a variety of factors that can play into a pup’s nose changing colors.
+- “Snow nose” hypopigmentation is pretty common — There are a variety of factors that can play into a dog’s nose changing colors.
 It’s also a cosmetic and temporary condition, and dogs’ noses typically return to normal over time.

 - Don’t let the “snow” fool you — Despite the wintery nickname, dogs can still experience snow nose discoloration even when it’s not that cold out.